-We've been busy this winter planning our 2016 program.
-Our 9th year!
-Here are the goodies to look forward to.
+Fieldwork is now in its 9th year!
+Here are the events we'll be offering up this year.
 We hope you will journey out this season with friends and family for a dose of creativity inspired by the land.

 - 5 new visual art installations opened Saturday, May 7.
 Work by Jolie Bird, Janine Miedzik, Marco D'Andrea, Chris Turnbull, and a collaboration between Jerrard and Diana Smith, Gayle Young and Reinhard Reitzenstein (RSSY).
 Scroll down the page to read more about these installations.
 The artists explored a multiplicity of perspectives from the suggestive positioning and poetics of words, to the narratives conjured up by an abandoned car situated in a field.
 We also feature a piece by the children of Brooke Valley School created at an on-site workshop in April.
 The exhibition continues all year long.

 Fieldwork would like to acknowledge the generous contributions made this year by the Ontario Arts Council, National Bank Financial and Foodsmiths.
 Also support for writers has come from the Canada Council for the Arts via The Writers Union of Canada & The Quebec Writers Federation.
 We also greatly appreciate the in-kind support for Framework from Fine Chocolate by Ludwig, Sunflower Bake Shop, Little Stream Bakery, and Fieldhouse Cafe.
-And many thanks too for the donations of time or expertise, or simply the gift of good energy by numerous friends, family and volunteers.
+And many thanks too for the donations of time, money, expertise, labour and spirit of numerous supporters.
 We could not do what we do without you.

 If you are interested in volunteering your time and skills we'd love to talk.
 Please send us an email.